eric-ampire/lottiefiles-app/README.md

     - Clear Architecture pattern
 - Material Design & Animations
 - [Accompanist](https://github.com/google/accompanist) - A collection of extension libraries for Jetpack Compose.
-- [Orbit-MVI](https://github.com/skydoves/landscapist) - Jetpack Compose image loading library with shimmer & circular reveal animations.
+- [Orbit-MVI](https://github.com/orbit-mvi/orbit-mvi) - Orbit is a Redux/MVI-like library - but without the baggage.
+It's so simple we think of it as MVVM+.
 - [Retrofit2 & OkHttp3](https://github.com/square/retrofit) - construct the REST APIs and paging network data.
 - [Timber](https://github.com/JakeWharton/timber) - logging.